Methadone Clinic Wells County, IN

 Park Center Inc Bluffton Counseling Services

-Park Center Inc Bluffton Counseling Services is a methadone clinic in Wells County, IN.
+Park Center Inc Bluffton Counseling Services is a methadone treatment facility in Wells County, Indiana.
 It is located at 1115 South Main Street, 46714 zip.
-Park Center Inc Bluffton Counseling Services provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-Park Center Inc Bluffton Counseling Services provides relapse prevention from naltrexone, naltrexone administration and suboxone prescription.
-Other than methadone treatment, Park Center Inc Bluffton Counseling Services offers family counseling, substance use education and group counseling.
+Park Center Inc Bluffton Counseling Services provides regular outpatient treatment, outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Park Center Inc Bluffton Counseling Services provides naltrexone administration, suboxone prescription and buprenorphine maintenance.
+Other than methadone treatment, Park Center Inc Bluffton Counseling Services offers substance use education, HIV and AIDS education, support and counseling and hepatitis education, counseling and support.
 Park Center Inc Bluffton Counseling Services provides medication-assisted services to women and men.

 FAQs for a Methadone Clinic in Wells County, IN: